 Quality is Assured with Kratora’s Blue Lotus

 The benefits of blue lotus are now at your fingertips with the blue lotus 50:1 extract, blue lotus powder, and whole blue lotus flowers from Kratora.
 Every batch has been tested independently for bacteria, contaminants, and product purity.
 Simply request a certificate of authenticity by filling in our digital form!

 As blue lotus is a product of nature and subject to natural variation, our blue lotus preparations are covered by our 30-day satisfaction guarantee — if you don’t love the batch you receive, simply return the packet with 80% of the original volume remaining and we’ll return your money with no questions asked.

-Shop our ethnobotanicals, kratom, and CBD products today to receive same-day shipping on orders submitted before 3 p.m.
+Shop our ethnobotanicals, and, kratom today to receive same-day shipping on orders submitted before 3 p.m.
 Eastern Time Monday through Friday and 1 p.m.
 Eastern Time on Saturdays (excluding holidays).

 FDA Disclaimer: Please note that the US FDA has not approved kratom to be sold for human consumption, sold for external use only.
 The statements in this article have not been evaluated by the FDA.
 None of the products sold on our website are intended to diagnose, treat, cure, or prevent any disease or medical condition.

 Want to learn more about kratom quality and value?
 Start here: